BAMeScience/Mistle/README.md

     cmake --build /path/to/mistle/

-In order to make use SIMD instruction AVX2 or AVX512 build with -DAVX_2=ON or -DAVX_512=ON compiler flag.
-Check if CPU supports these.
-If necessary adjust CMakeList.txt according to the CPU.
+In order to make use of SIMD instruction AVX2 or AVX512 build with -DAVX_2=ON or -DAVX_512=ON compiler flag.
+Check if your CPU supports these.
+If necessary adjust CMakeList.txt according to the preferences of your CPU.

 Optionally, export the directory where *mistle* was build to executable PATH in *~/.bashrc* file.
 Add line